reviewboard/reviewboard/docs/manual/glossary.rst

        This contains Review Board configuration, data files, logs, uploaded file attachments, and static media files (CSS, JavaScript, images).

+   Slug
+   Slug Format
+       A format for a name or identifier, converted to lowercase and allowing the following characters:

+       * a-z
+       * 0-9
+       * ``-``

    Status Update
    Status Updates
        Status updates track the progess or results of an :ref:`automated